sageexplorer/AWS/README.md

-These are the Cloudformation templates, and bash scripts to create a high-availibility network with ELB, Auto-Scaling, Subnets, NAT, and Webservers (apache).
+These are the Cloudformation templates, and bash scripts to create a high-availibility network with ELB, Auto-Scaling, Security Groups, Gateway, Subnets, NAT, and Webservers (apache).
 VPC.jpeg has the network diagram of this stack.

 Use create.sh to create stack, and update to update.